-Medication-assisted treatment for alcohol is not only beneficial to alcohol treatment during detox, but also at lower levels of care.
+Medication-assisted treatment for alcohol is beneficial not only to alcohol treatment during detox but also at lower levels of care.
 One of the most commonly used medical treatments used during any type of outpatient treatment is disulfiram.
 Disulfiram is used for aversion therapy.
-This drug works by producing negative side effects such as chest pains, nausea and vomiting, sweating, and headaches.
-The only way someone on disulfiram can avoid these symptoms is by abstaining from alcohol consumption.
+This drug produces negative side effects such as chest pains, nausea and vomiting, sweating, and headaches.
+The only way someone on disulfiram can avoid these symptoms is by abstaining from alcohol.

-Medications used in MAT are approved by the Food and Drug Administration (FDA) and MAT programs are clinically driven and tailored to meet each patient’s needs.
-The majority of alcohol treatment centers in America utilize medication as a part of their treatment program and is considered a standard of care.
+Medications used in MAT are approved by the Food and Drug Administration (FDA), and MAT programs are clinically driven and tailored to meet each patient’s needs.
+Most alcohol treatment centers in America utilize medication as a part of their treatment program, which is considered a standard of care.

 Alternative Alcohol Addiction Treatment

-Get help from one of the best alcohol addiction treatment programs in the country if you are struggling with alcoholism and don’t know how to relax without alcohol.
+Get help from one of the country’s best alcohol addiction treatment programs if you are struggling with alcoholism and don’t know how to relax without alcohol.
 Reach out to We Level Up for an individualized plan that may include a combination of the types of treatments discussed here.

 Why is Alcohol Addictive? – Level Up Lake Worth

 Understanding Alcohol Use Disorder – National Institute on Alcohol Abuse and Alcoholism (NIAAA)